 Finalist, Pulitzer Prize for International Reporting, 2009 (with Mary Jordan and Post photographers)

-Languages spoken: Spanish Books by Kevin Sullivan:
+Foreign languages spoken: Spanish Books by Kevin Sullivan:

 Lourdes “Lulu” Quintana-Salazar was born and raised in Michigan.
 Now she has to decide whether to live with her deported parents in Mexico or attend a better school in Michigan, where she feels at home.
 There are thousands of kids like her in Mexico — U.S. citizen children of undocumented parents who have been deported.
 And the numbers are expected to spike under the Trump administration.